 How Strict Are Airlines About Checked Luggage Size in Reality?

-It depends.
-Some airlines are really strict about checked baggage size, while others are more lenient and will let you through even if your checked luggage is a bit heavier or a bit bigger than required.
-Some travelers have found that international carriers tend to be stricter in terms of baggage size while domestic airlines are a little bit more lenient.
+Some airlines are really strict about checked baggage size, while others are looser and will let you through even if your checked luggage is a bit heavier or a bit bigger than required.
+Usually, airlines that operate international flights tend to be stricter in terms of baggage size and weight than domestic airlines.
+Also, more expensive airlines usually won’t care as much compared to budget airlines, who want to cash in every penny they can.

-Can You Bring Oversized Objects As Checked Luggage?
+Can You Bring Oversized or Overweight Checked Luggage?

 - Sporting goods and equipment